Lluís Fina Prize

 To keep his spirit alive, the Scientific Committee of the Jornadas de Economía Laboral and some attached colleagues launched the Lluís Fina Prize in 2003.
 Its main purpose is to honour and especially keep alive a way to understand how the analysis of the problems associated to the labour market must be approached.

-Rules and submissions to the VII Lluís Fina Prize
+Rules and submissions to the IX Lluís Fina Prize

 - The aim of the Prize is to recognize both theoretical and applied research excellence in the field of labour economics.